Skip to content

 echo "deb [signed-by=/usr/share/keyrings/linuxnorth-archive-keyring.gpg] \

-https://apt.linuxnorth.org unstable main" \
+https://apt.linuxnorth.org trixie main" \

 | sudo tee /etc/apt/sources.list.d/linuxnorth.list